Jesse Ventura: Early life

-Ventura was born James George Janos on July 15, 1951 in Minneapolis, Minnesota, the son of George William Janos and his wife, Bernice Martha (née Lenz).
+Ventura was born James George Janos on July 15, 1951, in Minneapolis, Minnesota, the son of George William Janos and his wife, Bernice Martha (née Lenz).
 Both his parents were World War II veterans.
+His mother was the chief nurse anesthetist at North Memorial Hospital and his father worked for the Minneapolis Street Department.

-Ventura has an older brother who served in the Vietnam War.
+Ventura has an older brother, Jan, who similarly served in the Vietnam War as a UDT.
+Jan and Jesse graduated as members of BUD/S classes 49 and 58, respectively.
 Ventura has described himself as Slovak since his father's parents were from Slovakia; his mother was of German descent.
 Ventura was raised as a Lutheran.
-Born in South Minneapolis "by the Lake Street bridge," he attended Cooper Elementary School, Sanford Junior High School, and graduated from Roosevelt High School in 1969.
+Born in South Minneapolis "by the Lake Street bridge", he attended Cooper Elementary School, Sanford Junior High School, and graduated from Roosevelt High School in 1969.
 Roosevelt High School inducted Ventura into its first hall of fame in September 2014.

 Ventura served in the United States Navy from December 1, 1969, to September 10, 1975, during the Vietnam War, but did not see combat.
 He graduated in BUD/S class 58 in December 1970 and was part of Underwater Demolition Team 12.

 Ventura has frequently referred to his military career in public statements and debates.
 He was criticized by hunters and conservationists for saying in a 2001 interview with the Minneapolis Star Tribune, "Until you have hunted men, you haven't hunted yet."

 Post-Navy

-Near the end of his Navy service, Ventura began to spend time with the "South Bay" chapter of the Mongols motorcycle club in San Diego.
-He would ride onto Naval Base Coronado on his Harley-Davidson wearing his Mongol colors.
-According to Ventura, he was a full-patch member of the club and third-in-command of his chapter, but never had any problems with the authorities.
+Near the end of his Navy service, Ventura began to spend time with the "South Bay" chapter of the Mongols Motorcycle Club in San Diego.
+He would ride onto Naval Base Coronado on his Harley-Davidson wearing his Mongol "colors".
+According to Ventura, he was a "full-patch" member of the club and third-in-command of his chapter, but never had any problems with the authorities.
+His biker nickname was "Superman".
 In the fall of 1974, Ventura left the bike club to return to the Twin Cities.
 Shortly after that, the Mongols entered into open warfare with their biker rivals, the Hells Angels.
+In November 2018, Ventura testified as an expert witness on behalf of the Mongols in a federal racketeering trial in Santa Ana, California, defending the club against the government's allegations characterizing the Mongols as a criminal enterprise.
+He testified that he remained an inactive member of the Mongols and called his time as an active member of the club's San Diego chapter "a stepping stone I needed to make the transition from military life back to civilian life.
+I owe them for being there for me when the rest of the world wasn't".

-Ventura attended North Hennepin Community College in Brooklyn Park, Minnesota in suburban Minneapolis during the mid-1970s.
-At the same time, he began weightlifting and wrestling.
-He was a bodyguard for The Rolling Stones for a time before he entered professional wrestling and adopted the wrestling name Jesse Ventura.
+Ventura attended North Hennepin Community College in Brooklyn Park, Minnesota, during the mid-1970s on the G.I.
+Bill.
+He was a bodyguard for The Rolling Stones and the Grateful Dead for a time before entering professional wrestling and adopting the wrestling name Jesse Ventura.